LLuna-a/PixargonClient/README.md

-All credit goes to Rdil ❤
+All credit goes to Rdil And respective Hyperium team V0.0.1

 Changelog:
 - Removed mixinitemrenderer to support cit items